karincake/apem/README.md

 A simple bundle that helps you manage the configuration to build http ReST-API server using Go.

 ## Goal
-To provide instance of each feature so it will be ready to use bu adjusting the configuration based on your environment.
+To provide instance of each feature so it will be ready to use by adjusting the configuration according to your environment.

 ## The Features
 Basic features, which is automatically apply the configuration on the start, including: